 Why And How To Avoid An Epoxy Floor Failure.

-The most common reasons for a failure of some sort in your epoxy floor coating are, the floor was not properly prepared, the epoxy floor coating used was water based or other low grade type of epoxy, the epoxy was not rated for the type of traffic on it and or the floor has an issue such as moisture, oil stains, corrosion or granular concrete with exposed aggregate.
+The most common reasons for a failure in your epoxy floor coating are, the floor was not properly prepared, the epoxy floor coating used was water based or other low grade type of epoxy, the epoxy was not rated for the type of traffic on it and or the floor has an issue such as moisture, oil stains, corrosion or granular concrete with exposed aggregate.

 Let's go into each of these issues one by one.
 The most critical factor when applying an epoxy to your floor is to have the floor 100% perfectly clean and the pores opened.
-If your floor looks like either of the floors below and you apply any type of epoxy paint to it you will have a guaranteed failure.
+If your floor looks like either of the floors below and you apply any epoxy paint to it you will have a guaranteed failure.
 These floors are not epoxy ready!
+The reason for this information and other information on our website is so that you only do your floor once!

 YOUR FLOOR MUST LOOK LIKE THIS IN BOTH CLEANLINESS AND OPEN PORES.